 “Saul Learns About Jesus” from The Family Story Bible, by Ralph Milton, is one good telling of this story.
 Use it as a guide or simply read it from the book.

-N Today’s gospel includes two separate but related parables.
+> Today’s gospel includes two separate but related parables.
 To help young listeners hear each of them, have the passage read by three readers.
 The usual reader reads verses 1-3.
 Then a second reader reads the first parable (vss 4-7).
 The usual reader adds “and he told another parable” after which a third reader reads verses 8-10.
 The two guest readers might be a parent –child team, two older children, or two individuals of different ages.
-F or visual appeal give the first reader a shepherd’s staff and the second a broom to hold as they read.
+The reader of the parable of lost coin should be female.
+For visual appeal give the first reader a shepherd’s staff and the second a broom to hold as they read.
 If these props are left near the pulpit, the preacher might pick them up when referring to that parable in the sermon.

-N Classic children’s picture books about being lost and being forgiven.
+Classic children’s stories about being lost and being forgiven.